MD-Lai/Ass2/README.md

 hence, some highlights will still be visible while it is not lighted strictly coloured. (this is intentional) Partly inspired by the subtle glow a player has in Dark Souls, this also creates a situation where the player has to actually explore the maze rather than simply glancing at it for a solution.
+Also it was decided to not include any ambient ligthing in the main game to achieve this effect...

 The ball is shaded using a modified version of a phong shader and incorporates rim highlighting, where the rims of highlights are coloured differently to the highlight itself,